-Factors that influence at least two variables along the causal path are known as confounders, or "common causes".
+Factors that influence at least two variables along the causal path are known as confounders, or 'common causes'.
 Confounding is a major concern for estimation of causal effects, as confounders induce dependence between treatment, mediator, and outcome that may not be due to true causal relationships.
 Confounders can therefore mask or mimic causal relationships among treatment, mediator, and outcome.
 Hence, failure to account for confounders leads to bias in the estimation of causal effects (Addicott et al., 2022).
-Consider the potential confounders W, K, and G in the drought system (Figure 2d).
-Treatment-mediator confounders, such as topographic features or climate zones, influence both drought and soil moisture (W in Figure 2d).
-Treatment-outcome confounders, like temperature (K in Figure 2d) or air pollution, can affect grassland productivity as well as the frequency and duration of drought.
-Mediator-outcome confounders, such as historical grazing (G in Figure 2d), affect both soil moisture and productivity.
+Consider the potential confounders W, K, and G in the drought system (Fig. 2D).
+Treatment-mediator confounders, such as topographic features or climate zones, influence both drought and soil moisture (W in Fig. 2D).
+Treatment-outcome confounders, like temperature (K in Fig. 2D), can affect grassland productivity as well as the frequency and duration of drought.
+Mediator-outcome confounders, such as historical grazing (G in Fig. 2D), affect both soil moisture and productivity.
 Like moderators, confounders do not lie on the causal path.

-The labels "treatment", "mediator", and "outcome" are context dependent.
-Drought, for example, could be viewed as a mediator if we consider an expanded version of the drought system where the manipulated treatment is cloud seeding, which is hypothesised to influence grassland productivity through drought and soil moisture (Figure 2e).
+The labels 'treatment', 'mediator', and 'outcome' are context dependent.
+Drought, for example, could be viewed as a mediator if we consider an expanded version of the drought system where the manipulated treatment is cloud seeding, which is hypothesised to influence grassland productivity through drought and soil moisture (Fig. 2E).
 While these labels may be somewhat artificial when describing an ecological system, adhering to causal terminology is helpful for clearly identifying key parts of a study and their respective roles when estimating causal effects.
-This nomenclature has not been used in a standardised manner in ecology and related fields like conservation science (e.g., Cinner et al. 2018), which makes it difficult to identify the roles of the variables under investigation in a study and the assumptions that researchers presume are met when estimating mediation effects, including which confounders are accounted for and which are not (Arif and MacNeil, 2023; Kimmel et al., 2021).
+This nomenclature has not been used in a standardised manner in ecology and related fields like conservation science, which makes it difficult to identify the roles of the variables under investigation in a study and the assumptions that researchers presume are met when estimating mediation effects, including which confounders are accounted for and which are not (Arif & MacNeil, 2023; Kimmel et al., 2021).
 Having identified the relevant components of a causal DAG that represents a study system, we next describe the effects to be estimated in mediation analysis.